Kharacternyk/dotcommon/README.rst

 Try it yourself
 ===============

 Clone the repository.
-The only external dependency is PyGithub.
+The only external dependency is PyGithub_.

 ``dotcommon.py`` is an executable that imports dotcommon modules and brings you into Python REPL.
 First of all, you need to generate